udellc/Vibrosonics/CONTRIBUTING.md

 # Contributing Guide

-How to set up, code, test, review, and release so contributions meet our Definition of Done.
+Welcome to the VibroSonics contributing guide!
+This document outlines the guidelines and best practices for contributing to the VibroSonics project.
+Whether you're fixing a bug, adding a new feature, or improving documentation, we appreciate your contributions!

 ## Code of Conduct

-Reference the project/community behavior expectations and reporting process.
+TODO: Reference the project/community behavior expectations and reporting process.

 ## Getting Started

-Refer to the [Setup (Developer Setup)](https://udellc.github.io/Vibrosonics/setup.html) document for instructions on setting up a development environment.
+Refer to the [Developer Setup)](https://udellc.github.io/Vibrosonics/md_docs_2_s_e_t_u_p.html) document for instructions on setting up a dev environment.

 ## Branching & Workflow